To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The semifinals will take place in either Malabo or Bata on November 7, with the third/fourth place playoff and the title decider both scheduled for Malabo on November 11.

 Head coach, Joseph Mkhonza said his squad was ready for the competition, having acclimatised to the West African conditions.
-He believed they had a chance of reaching the tournament final.

 "We are here now looking for positive results and we are aware that the hosts will have the home crowd behind them," said Mkhonza.